calebchris000/Project-Igniter/README.md

 ## Application Architecture

-The Chat Application is built using SvelteKit, a framework for building web applications.
+Project Igniter Application is built using SvelteKit, a framework for building web applications.
 The project is structured as follows:

 - `src`: Contains the source code of the application.
  - `components`: Reusable UI components.